mongodb/mongo-c-driver/src/libmongoc/doc/howto/source-install.rst

   This page assumes that you can successfully configure and build the components that you wish to install, which is detailed and explained on the :doc:`/learn/get/from-source` tutorial page.
-Wheras that tutorial walks through getting the sources built and a minimal install working, this page will offer deeper guidance on the nuance and available options for installing the |mongo-c-driver| libraries from such a from-source build.
+Whereas that tutorial walks through getting the sources built and a minimal install working, this page will offer deeper guidance on the nuance and available options for installing the |mongo-c-driver| libraries from such a from-source build.